niklasvh/html2canvas/readme.md

 ### Examples ###

 For more information and examples, please visit the <a href="http://html2canvas.hertzen.com">homepage</a> or try the <a href="http://html2canvas.hertzen.com/screenshots.html">test console</a>.

+### Contributing ###

+If you wish to contribute to the project, please send the pull requests to the develop branch.
+Before making any changes, make sure to run the webdriver tests to create the baseline results.
+If some CSS property isn't supported or is incomplete, please create appropriate tests for it as well before submitting any code changes.

 ### Changelog ###